BSc (Hons) - Animal Conservation Science (With Integrated Foundation Year)

 On this course you will...

-- Benefit from the only UK conservation degrees taught inside a national park.
+- Study the only UK conservation degree taught inside a national park.
 This provides you with easy access to charismatic wildlife and diverse and distinctive habitats and ecosystems.

 - Be taught by experts in wildlife conservation, each with a strong research portfolio in the conservation of animal species and their habitats.

-- Enjoy small class sizes which allows us to provide a personal approach to teaching and student support.
+- Enjoy small class sizes which allow us to provide a personal approach to teaching and student support.

 - Study in a vibrant community within the landscape of the English Lake District.
 This provides amazing recreational opportunities and you will live and breathe conservation.

 Nestled in the Lake District National Park, a UNESCO World Heritage site, the Ambleside campus is the perfect place for world-savers, animal lovers, and adventurers.
 There is never a dull moment when surrounded by such natural beauty and opportunity.Find out more

 The Fusehill Street campus has been the setting of life-saving treatments since World War I. Now, it's home to world changers, life-savers, crime fighters, and entrepreneurs with access to high-quality facilities and innovative thinking.Find out more